smpetrie/superres/index.md

-This page contains Supplementary images for the paper *Super-resolving beyond satellite hardware, opportunities in remote sensing*.
+This page contains Supplementary images for the manuscript *Super-resolving beyond satellite hardware, opportunities in remote sensing*.

 Links to each of the zoomed crops, by terrain type: